The 30th Anniversary Symposium (August): Commemorative Lectures

 After the symposium by the Blue Planet Prize laureates, a reception party was held at the same venue.
 Panelists including Sir Watson, Professor Goldemberg and Dr. Mittermeier were present at the party as was Senior Executive Director Samejima who used his remarks to express gratitude.

-One after another of the numerous participants exchanged words of congratulations with the 2012 Blue Planet Prize winners, Professor Rees, Dr. Wackernagel and Dr. Lovejoy.
+One after another of the numerous participants exchanged words of congratulations with the 2012 Blue Planet Prize Laureates, Professor Rees, Dr. Wackernagel and Dr. Lovejoy.

 All winners and participants were all smiles, creating a relaxed atmosphere at the reception party.